-NSE Market Indices Drop By 1.64% After Christmas Holidays – Independent Newspapers Limited
+NSE market indices drop by 1.64% after Christmas holidays – Vanguard

 |

-Activities re-opened on the Nigerian Stock Exchange (NSE) on bearish note on Wednesday after the long holidays with the indices dropping by 1.64 per cent.
-The market capitalisation shed N225 billion or 1.64 per cent to close at N13.483 trillion from …
+LAGOS—ACTIVITIES re-opened on the Nigerian Stock Exchange, NSE, on bearish note, yesterday, after the long holidays with the indices dropping by 1.64 per cent.
+The market capitalisation shed N225 billion or 1.64 per cent to close at N13.483 trillion …

 Do you have something awesome to share with the world?
 Click here to share